wanxinjin/IOC-from-Incomplete-Trajectory-Observations/README.md

 ## Inverse Optimal Control from Incomplete Trajectory Observations

-This project contains the source codes for the paper: Inverse Optimal Control from Incomplete Trajectory Observations by Wanxin Jin, Dana Kulic, Shaoshuai Mou, and Sandra Hirche.
+This project contains the source codes for the paper: Inverse Optimal Control from Incomplete Trajectory Observations (Published in the
+International Journal of Robotics Research) by Wanxin Jin, Dana Kulic, Shaoshuai Mou, and Sandra Hirche.
 Please find the paper at https://arxiv.org/abs/1803.07696.

 ### Folders